Attunement

-Attunement was the early term adopted by practitioners of energy medicine, originally developed by Lloyd Arthur Meeker (1907 – 1954) and his colleagues.
+Attunement was the early term adopted by practitioners of the pseudoscientific discipline of energy medicine, originally developed by Lloyd Arthur Meeker (1907 – 1954) and his colleagues.
 Meeker taught and practiced Attunement as a central feature of his spiritual teaching and ministry, Emissaries of Divine Light.
 Attunement is taught as a personal spiritual practice and as a healing modality offered through the hands.
 Emissaries of Divine Light believe that Attunement is a pivotal factor in the conscious evolution of humanity.

-Like Qigong, Reiki and Therapeutic touch reiki attunement is a putative practice as defined by the United States National Center for Complementary and Integrative Health (NCCIH), lacking published scientific study of its effectiveness.
+Like qigong, reiki, and therapeutic touch, attunement is a putative practice as defined by the United States National Center for Complementary and Integrative Health (NCCIH), lacking published scientific study of its effectiveness.
 Attunement practitioners and clients rely on personal and anecdotal experience to promote it.

 History

 Beginnings

 Lloyd Arthur Meeker shared the first Attunement with Rudolph Plagge in Wichita, Kansas, in 1929, and developed the teaching and practice of Attunement with colleagues until his death in 1954.
 From September 14 to 16, 1932, Meeker had a spiritual awakening experience that he described as a “heavenly ordination.”
 He marked that experience as the initiation of Emissaries of Divine Light.
 That same year he instituted a series of energy medicine experiments.
 Meeker reported that he could stand across the room from the client and the client could feel the intensification of life force.
 He also reported excellent results when his hands were one to six inches from the client.

 Lloyd Arthur Meeker wrote and lectured using the name Uranda, which was how he was known to his followers.
 From 1935 to 1945, Meeker traveled across the United States and Canada, establishing centers for healing and spiritual teaching for varying periods of time in Atascadero, Oakland, Burbank and Long Beach, California; Buffalo, New York; Grand Forks, Iowa; and Loveland, Colorado.
 In December 1945 Meeker established his headquarters at Sunrise Ranch in Loveland, where Attunement continues to be taught and practiced.